Last updated on November 5th, 2021

 For Schedule C filers, we also often see mistakes in the expense allocation.

-Furthermore, many self-preparers struggle doing the Foreign Housing Exclusion correctly or even miss it altogether.
+Furthermore, many self-preparers struggle to do the Foreign Housing Exclusion correctly or even miss it altogether.

 Skip the paperwork, but still receive the benefits